Margaret H. Rollins School of Nursing - About Us

 Margaret H. Rollins School of Nursing at Beebe Healthcare is a diploma nursing program located in Lewes, Del.
 Since its inception in 1921, the School has held a strong tradition of academic excellence and extensive clinical experience in providing quality nursing education.

-To meet the need for increased numbers of Registered Nurses, The School of Nursing will embark on an extensive building and renovation project by fall 2013.
+To meet the need for increased numbers of Registered Nurses, The School of Nursing has embarked on an extensive building and renovation project.
 This will enable class enrollment to double in size and provide the latest in technological and academic instructional methods.

 The School of Nursing offers a comprehensive ACEN-accredited nursing curriculum that prepares graduates for the demands of a diverse healthcare profession.
 A planned orientation occurs prior to enrollment.

 The prerequisite courses provide a strong academic foundation in the basic sciences and humanities.
-These courses may be taken through Delaware Technical Community College, Owens Campus, in Georgetown, with registration facilitated through The School of Nursing, or, if the student chooses, from a college near their home.
-In addition, current certification as a Nursing Assistant is required.
+These courses may be taken at a college near the student's home.
 When students have successfully completed the prerequisite courses, they will then start the first year of nursing education at The School of Nursing.